iwasahighwayman/my-white-whale/README.md

 ![Hacked solar panel battery charger](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0112-solarcell-hacking-05-20220226.JPG)

 I really wanted to ensure that I understood the solar cell, and particularly the charging circuit for the Lithium Ion battery.
-After spend more time researching for the integrated circuit than I should admit to (it as around 5 hours, but it was a snowy day and nothing else to do), I actually have relatively high confidence that I found the IC.
+After spend more time researching for the integrated circuit than I should admit to (it was around 5 hours, but it was a snowy day and nothing else to do), I actually have relatively high confidence that I found the IC.
 Please see the "datasheets" folder for the IC's PDF.
 The datasheet's sample circuitry matched the solar cell's printed circuit board layout and passive components.
 Given the cost of the solar cell lighting, I knew the IC must be dirt-cheap, and it is.

 I contacted the manufacturer of the solar cell lighting, inquiring about the capacity of the internal Li-Ion battery.
 After a couple days, I was informed that the battery has a capacity of 1200 milliamp-hours (mAH).

+# Iteration #2B: Voltage conversion experimentation

-Now armed with this information, it was time to begin reverse-engineering the back yard LED lighting.
+Now armed with this information, it was time to design the power distribution from the front yard solar cells, to the back yard LED lighting.

-First challenge: the LED lighting was designed to run from three "AA" batteries thus 4.5 Volts.
+First challenge: the back yard LED lighting was designed to run from three "AA" batteries thus 4.5 Volts.
 But Li-Ion batteries have a lower 3.9 - 4.1 Volts level.
+I therefore needed to do a voltage transformation to get to the necessary 4.5 Volts.

+My first attempt was to place two hacked solar panels in parallel, then connect them thru the obligitory forward-bias diodes to prevent one solar cell's battery back-feeding the other solar cell's battery.
+The diodes are critical for parallel-connected DC power sources, as their drain rates are never perfectly equal, and in a worst-case situation the absense of diodes can lead to overheating and possibly the smell of melting plastic and silicon.

+I found a small, relatively efficient boost ("step-up") voltage switching converter, calibrated it to 4.5 Volts output and began running my power delivery duration tests.
+Each morning, i would place the solar panels out on the front steps, to be charged through the day.
+Then that evening, I would connect the solar cells as described to a single spare back yard LED lighting unit, moniting the converter voltage through the evening into the next day.

+The LED lighting unit consumes approximately 100 milliamps (mA), so theoretically each 1200 milliamp-hour solar cell battery should supply about 12 hours of power, so for two batteries that should be about 24 hours.

+Such idealized math rarely works out in the real world, and this was the case here.

+Repeated experiments over a couple weeks showed that after about 14 hours, the solar cell batteries would begin to deplete and their voltage would drop.
+The LEDs would begin to dim, and by 18 hours, the solar cell batteries had no charge left.

+The problem is that the required diodes drop approximately 1/2 Volt, with 100 mA flowing through each diode.
+That's pure wasted power.
+And the switching boost voltage convert probably had an efficiency rating of perhaps 90-ish percent, so again more wasted power.

+And in the back yard, I have three LED lighting units, each consuming 100 mA.

+With this battery configuration, the front yard solar cells and batteries would only power the back yard LED lighting for one evening.
+Solar cells have been around since the 1960's, so there has been a lot of time to improve them to require less and less sunlight to produce an equivalent power output.
+If the next day was overcast, the batteries would still mostly or fully charge.
+But if the next day was very cloudy and very little sunshine, then no LED illumination that evening.

+Time to try something different ...

+Buck ("step-down") switching voltage converters tend to be a little more efficient than their boost cousins.

+So now if instead I configure the solar cell batteries to be in series, I can eliminate the need of the two diodes (and their associated power waste).

+The resultant 4.1 x 2 or 8.2 Volt power supply was then bucked down to 4.5 Volts, and the experiments were repeated.

+After a few rounds of "charge all day" then "drain all night" over the course of a week or so, the single spare backyard LED lighting unit consuming 100 mA would operate at 4.5 Volts for 21 or 22 hours.

+So when dividing that time window by three, for the three actual backyard LED lighting units running for six hours, the solar cell batteries should still have some charge remaining the next morning.

+# Iteration #2C: Electrical transmission lines

+In order to get the front yard solar cell batteries' power to the back yard LED lighting units, i'll need to run some two-conductor insulated wire.

+Determining the optimal diameter of the wire, called the "gage", specifically "American wire gage" (AWG), is part science and part art.

+The smaller the gage, the larger the wire diameter, and the lower power loss due to the wire.

+But as the gage size increases, the wire gets more expensive and more difficult to handle.

+Plus although low voltage, the wire will be outside so I wanted double-insulated conductors.

+After performing some calculations, and then reading some reviews, I settled on using 22 AWG twisted copper wire.

+Toilette paper was definitely not the only supply chain disrupted during COVID, but certainly got the most news coverage.

+I began searching all the likely distribution channels for a 100 foot coil of 22 AWG wire, and began to panic.

+"_Out of stock_"

+"_Unavailable for the foreseeable future_"

+"_Would you like to be placed on the backorder list?_"

+No I don't want to be on the backorder list ...
+I just want to purchase my spool of wire!

+Finally after more patient searching, I found a spool, and I should receive it in a couple days.
+I without looking too closely, I added it to my online shopping cart and proceeded to checkout.

+Then I saw the total bill.

+"_Are you kidding me?!?!_"

+Sigh ...
+I made the purchase, rationalizing that even with this gouging, I really had no alternative, and this next phase of my project would keep me sane during COVID and was still less expensive than a good therapist.